Retinal Tears and Detachments

-The normal serrated contour of the ora serrata will appear to deviate at the site of the dialysis with blunting of the serrations within the dialysis.
-Pigment may be visible at the previous line of attachment of the peripheral retina, giving the appearance of a bifurcation at the border of the dialysis and the normal or serrata.
-Some dialyses do not lead to retinal detachment but become surrounded by pigmentary changes with a spontaneous chorioretinal adhesion.
+The normal serrated contour of the ora Serrata will appear to deviate at the site of the dialysis with blunting of the serrations within the dialysis.
+A pigment may be visible at the previous line of attachment of the peripheral retina, giving the appearance of a bifurcation at the border of the dialysis and the normal or Serrata.
+Some dialyzes do not lead to retinal detachment but become surrounded by pigmentary changes with a spontaneous chorioretinal adhesion.

 Traumatic retinal tears without retinal detachment due to contusion-induced retinal tissue death or traction at the site of a vitreoretinal adhesion occur less frequently than dialysis following blunt trauma.
 There are three basic types of retinal tears following direct trauma to the eye:

 - Round holes may vary from one hole or more peripheral small round holes to larger irregular holes with apparent disintegration of the retina.